Command Reference

 atomic identity whoami

-identity— Create, list, show, and delete identities
+identity— Create, list, show, register, and delete identities

 AI Agent Integration